Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 Version: 1.8
 Lost

 - [Hematite](https://github.com/PistonDevelopers/hematite_server) - Hematite is a server written in Rust and aims to have good performance and support server mods written in Rust.
-It was aiming to become a drop in replacement for the vanilla server.
+It was aiming to become a drop-in replacement for the vanilla server.
 Version: 1.8.3
 Discontinued